stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

   Right (U ix y) => Right $ U (S ix) y
 ```

+This tries to extract a value of type `t` from a union.
+If it works,
+the result is wrapped in a `Left`, otherwise a new union is returned
+in a `Right`, but this one has `t` removed from its list of possible
+types.

-And here is a handler for a single error.
-Error handling often
+With this, we can implement a handler for single errors.
-happens in an effectful context (we might want to print a
+Error handling often happens in an effectful context (we might want to
-message to the console or write the error to a log file), so
+print a message to the console or write the error to a log file), so
-we use an applicative effect type to handle our error in:
+we use an applicative effect type to handle errors in.

 ```idris
 handle :  Applicative f